How To Create a Maven Project In Eclipse?

 Select File Import

-Then Select Existing Projects into Workspace option and click next.
+Then Select Existing Projects in the Workspace option and click next.

 Existing Projects into Workspace